 - New Reservations: All reservations that are booked before June 30, 2020 can be changed or canceled at no charge up to 24 hours before your scheduled arrival day.
 This also includes non-refundable Advanced Purchase reservations.

 Elite Status Extension

 Hilton's announcement essentially gives anyone with status—whether that was during 2019 or during 2020—an extra year of status.
 For travelers who earn Hilton Honors elite status through hotel stays, this is fantastic news.
 During a travel hiatus of unknown length, qualifying for hotel status through stays/nights could be quite difficult.

-For those who qualify for Hilton Honors status by holding a credit card—such as the Hilton Honors American Express Aspire Card—this policy change presumably means you could downgrade or cancel your card and still maintain the status that comes with it.
+For those who qualify for Hilton Honors status by holding a credit card, this policy change presumably means you could downgrade or cancel your card and still maintain the status that comes with it.
 With global travel at a virtual standstill, now is a great time to assess your credit card portfolio.

 Points Expiration Pause

 Good news if you have Hilton Honors points scheduled to expire soon.
 Hilton is pausing the expiration of points through December 31, 2021.
 That takes the pressure off travelers that were at risk of losing their Hilton points and couldn't travel to extend the expiration date.
 While there are many ways to extend Hilton Honors points, this is a nice gesture.

 Increased flexibility for booking hotel reservations gives Hilton Honors the biggest boost out of all announcements so far.
 Not only does this allow existing reservations to be canceled without charge, but also stir-crazy would-be travelers can take advantage of lower hotel rates for future stays without sacrificing any flexibility should such a trip not come to fruition.